 If you do well in an interview and even hit it off with the hiring manager, you should maintain appropriate professionalism throughout the entire hiring process.
 If you get the job, there will be plenty of time to make a new friend.

 Some people want to establish a comfortable rapport early on to help ease some nervousness.
 However, this could come across as inappropriate to your interviewer.
 It’s okay to be polite, but you should never be casual.

 This policy should also apply to social media.
 While social media is quite useful for marketing your achievements or establishing your professional brand, it’s not good for interacting with an interviewer.
 One avoidable error is sending a LinkedIn connection request to someone your met in the course of the interview process.
 This request might appear too presumptuous and be a turnoff to the hiring manager.

 Wavering salary expectations

 Hiring managers conduct their initial screening of applications based on compensation expectations.
 If the pay range for the position is in the job description or the initial exchanges you have with an employer, changing your salary expectations midway through the process will throw the hiring manager for a loop.
 They may find it so off-putting that they move to a different candidate.

-At NSC Technologies, we help the job seekers we work with by coaching them on everything from resume writing to interview follow ups.
+At NSC, we help the job seekers we work with by coaching them on everything from resume writing to interview follow ups.
 If you’re currently looking for a new job, visit our job board or contact us today!